BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/faq.md

 : Does this code provide a full end-to-end solution to process an e-invoice?

 __A:__
-: This code answers some very domain specific questions regarding e-invoice functionality in a Four-Corners Model framework.
+: This code answers some very domain specific questions regarding e-invoice discovery and delivery using a Four-Corners exchange framework.
-_Specifically it's helpful with:_
+Specifically it's helpful with:
+__Discovery__
-1. The hashing functionality to derive the urn for look-up in a DNS NAPTR record.
+  1. The hashing functionality to derive the URN for look-up in a DNS NAPTR record.
   2. How to do the DNS NATPR lookup and extract the relevant SMP URI.
   3. How to construct the two REST requests to an SMP server to retrieve a Corner 3 URI.
   4. How to execute the REST requests to the SMP server.
   5. How to extract the Corner 3 endpoint URI from the response from the SMP server.
+__Delivery__
-6. Validating an e-Invoice ebXML message header for compliance with an AS4 conformance profile.
+  1. Validating an e-invoice ebXML message header for compliance with an AS4 conformance profile.

 <hr>